Notes on assumptions

 By default, wages are assumed to increase by 3.5% p.a. in each year.
 All results are expressed in today's dollars by discounting at this rate.
 You can change the assumed rate on the "Editable Assumptions" tab.
 The default assumption is set at 1% above the mid-point of the Reserve Bank of Australia's 2-3% p.a. target range for price inflation.
 This is consistent with the average historic difference between wage and price inflation in Australia over the last 30 years as measured by increases in Average Weekly Ordinary Time Earnings and the Consumer Price Index respectively.

 Your salary is assumed to increase each year in line with the assumed level of general wage inflation.
 Income tax is calculated by applying personal income tax rates plus the Medicare Levy (but not the Medicare Levy Surcharge) to your projected taxable income in each projection year.
-The personal income tax rates used for the 2013/14, 2014/15 and 2015/16 projection years are the legislated tax rates for those years as at 1 July 2013.
-In each projected year subsequent to 2015/16, the personal income tax brackets (and Medicare Levy thresholds) are assumed to increase in line with the assumed level of general wage inflation, even though such increases have not yet been legislated, as it is assumed that income tax would keep pace with inflation over this period rather than decrease in real terms, and the personal income tax rates are assumed to remain unchanged.
+The personal income tax rates used for the 2015/16, 2016/17 and 2017/18 projection years are the legislated tax rates for those years as at 1 July 2015.
+In each projected year subsequent to 2017/18, the personal income tax brackets (and Medicare Levy thresholds) are assumed to increase in line with the assumed level of general wage inflation, even though such increases have not yet been legislated, as it is assumed that income tax would keep pace with inflation over this period rather than decrease in real terms, and the personal income tax rates are assumed to remain unchanged.
+The temporary budget repair levy of 2% on the part of a person’s taxable income which exceeds $180,000 is assumed to apply for the 2015/16 and 2016/17 financial years.
 You are assumed to be an Australian resident for taxation purposes.
 In calculating the Medicare Levy, the individual income thresholds are assumed to apply, and the family income thresholds are assumed not to apply.
 No allowance is made for the Mature Age Worker Tax Offset.

 In each projection year, your entitlement for the Low Income Tax Offset (LITO) is estimated based on your taxable income.
-The rates and thresholds used to calculate LITO in the 2013/14, 2014/15 and 2015/16 projection years are assumed to be the legislated rates and thresholds for those years as at 1 July 2013.
+The rates and thresholds used to calculate LITO in the 2015/16 projection year are assumed to be the legislated rates and thresholds for those years as at 1 July 2015.
 The maximum amount of LITO and the income threshold over which the LITO starts to reduce are assumed to increase each year subsequent to 2015/16 in line with the assumed level of general wage inflation.

 No allowance has been made for income from any other sources, including your spouse's income.